 On the road to nowhere you meet lots of people.
 Generally, they’re pretty good ones.
 All kinds of friendships are sealed, many of the best ones not lasting longer than it takes for the fire pit to cool.

 But when you get to nowhere, you meet no-one.

-That’s when you get to do nothing.
-The great, soul-enlarging, not-a-damn-thing.
+That’s when you get to do nothing, in the great, soul-enlarging, big empty.